Anna Nicole Smith: Endorsements

-In an interview on Late Night with Conan O'Brien, Smith was asked what her "Playmate diet" consisted of.
-She instantly replied, "Fried chicken."
 In October 2003, she became a spokeswoman for TrimSpa, which allegedly helped her lose a reported 69 lb.
 TrimSpa diet product company and Smith were sued in a class-action lawsuit alleging their marketing of a weight loss pill was false or misleading.

-In November 2004, Smith appeared at the American Music Awards to introduce Kanye West and attracted attention because of her slurred speech and behavior.
-During her live appearance, she threw her arms up and asked, "Like my body?"
-Smith murmured other comments and alluded to TrimSpa.
-The incident became comic material for presenters throughout the rest of the program.
-Her appearance was featured in the media the following day.
+TrimSpa filed for bankruptcy after Smith's death and was liquidated.

 In March 2005, at the first MTV Australia Video Music Awards in Sydney's Luna Park, Smith spoofed Janet Jackson's wardrobe malfunction by pulling down her dress to reveal both breasts, each covered with the MTV logo.

 Personal life

-While working at Jim's Krispy Fried Chicken in Mexia, Smith met Billy Wayne Smith, a cook at the restaurant, and the couple married on April 4, 1985, when he was sixteen and she was seventeen.
+While working at Jim's Krispy Fried Chicken in Mexia, Smith met Billy Wayne Smith, a cook at the restaurant, and the couple married on April 4, 1985, when he was 16 and she was 17.
 She gave birth to their son, Daniel Wayne Smith, on January 22, 1986.
-Smith and her husband then separated the following year.
-They divorced in 1993.
+Smith and her husband separated the following year and divorced in 1993.

 While performing at a Houston strip club in October 1991, Smith met 86-year-old petroleum tycoon J. Howard Marshall.
-During their two-year affair, Marshall reportedly lavished expensive gifts on Smith and asked her to marry him several times.
 On June 27, 1994, Smith and Marshall were married in Houston, resulting in speculation that she married him for his money.
-She maintained that she loved Marshall and that age did not matter to her.
-On August 4, 1995, thirteen months after his marriage to Smith, Marshall died in Houston at the age of 90.
+Marshall died on August 4, 1995, in Houston, at the age of 90.